hexydec/torque/readme.txt

 * Click "Generate Report"

 Do this before you enable the plugin, and then again after you have enabled and configured the plugin.
 The performance metric should be higher with the plugin.
 You can also look at the Network tab in the developer console and see that the total download size and number of requests is lower (With combne and minify enabled).

+= I enabled minification and it broke my site =

+Some advanced minification optimisations can cause issues with your website's layout, or break your Javascript depending on how your CSS/Javascript selectors are setup.

+For example, you can strip default attributes from your HTML such as `type="text"` on the `<input>` object.
+If you have a CSS or Javascript selector that relies on this attribute being there, such as `input[type=input]`, the selecctor will no longer match.
+See [https://github.com/hexydec/htmldoc/blob/master/docs/mitigating-side-effects.md](HTMLdoc: Mitigating Side Effects of Minification) for solutions.

 = Why is HTMLdoc best in class? =